j1nma/clustering/README.md

 ## Clustering
-This work experiments with three clustering techniques in Python, including one from either hierarchical and partitive techniques.
+This work experiments with three clustering techniques in Python, including one from either hierarchical and partitional techniques.

 ### Installation